Getting Started Using the Wolfram Language Paclet Repository

 You normally don’t need to be concerned with details like the precise directory location of the installed paclet, but do not mistake the “/” in a paclet name to be equivalent to a path separator in a file system.
 In paclet names, “/” is just a special character that separates the publisher ID from the rest of the name.

 You can also install a paclet via a ResourceObject specification.
 When you use a ResourceObject to identify a paclet, you engage a potentially different or larger set of locations from which the paclet can be obtained (see the ResourceSystemPath option):

 Once a paclet has been installed, it is ready for use.

 It is also possible to install a paclet in a “temporary” way, meaning that it is only visible in the current session.
 See the PacletSymbol section below for more information on this feature.

 Loading the Paclet’s Code

 Once a paclet has been installed with PacletInstall, it is ready for use in the current session and all future sessions.
-Installing a paclet “wires” it into the system so that Wolfram Language functions that look for files within the paclet automatically succeed, and resources like palettes and documentation pages automatically show up where expected.
-The paclet’s Wolfram Language code is not loaded, however, just made available, so you load it with Needs like any other package.
+Installing a paclet “wires” it into the system so that Wolfram Language functions that look for files within the paclet automatically succeed and resources like palettes and documentation pages automatically show up where expected.
+The paclet’s Wolfram Language code is just made available and is not loaded; load it with Needs like any other package.

-Earlier I installed the Wolfram/Mockingbird paclet, so to use its functions, I load its main context:
+The Wolfram/Mockingbird paclet was installed earlier, so to use its functions, load its main context: